kobuti/authority-test/README.md

 # Credentials

 Database:
-  database: authority
+  - database: authority
-  user: pguserr
+  - user: pguser
-  password: pgpassword
+  - password: pgpassword

 # Using the Application
   1. The first thing you should do to use the application is register.